webosose/cmake-modules-webos/REFERENCE.md

 to `install_manifest.txt` in the binary tree.

 **Use at your own risk**

-###webos_machine_dep
-Adds a compiler flag and CMake symbol to indicate the machine being targeted

-	webos_machine_dep()

-This function takes the definition of `WEBOS_TARGET_MACHINE` from the CMake command line (supplied via `-DWEBOS_TARGET_MACHINE=<value>`) and passes it through to the compiler in a form suitable for conditional compilation.

-After being invoked, `WEBOS_TARGET_MACHINE` is guaranteed to be defined.
-It will either have the value supplied from the command line, or be set to `standalone`.
-In addition, a compiler flag will have been added of the form

-	-DWEBOS_TARGET_MACHINE_<uppercased-value>

-with any characters from the value of `WEBOS_TARGET_MACHINE` that can not appear in a preprocessor identifier converted to underscores.
-For example, with a command line of

-	cmake -DWEBOS_TARGET_MACHINE=qemux86

-invoking `webos_machine_dep()` will add the compiler flag

-	-DWEBOS_TARGET_MACHINE_QEMUX86

-allowing conditional code such as

-	#ifdef WEBOS_TARGET_MACHINE_QEMUX86
-		// running on qemux86
-	#endif

-`WEBOS_TARGET_MACHINE` can also be used to conditionalize actions within the CMake script itself, by testing it with `STREQUAL`.

-For older projects, the following CMake commands will define the older `MACHINE_<name>` symbols () for the compiler.

-	webos_machine_dep()
-	include(webOS/LegacyDefine)
-	...
-	# test WEBOS_TARGET_MACHINE to include or exclude specific files.
-	...

-Thus, consider the following combination of CMake command-line (preceded by a "$" sign) and CMake **commands** (the rest of it):

-	$ cmake -DWEBOS_TARGET_MACHINE=topaz

-	webos_machine_dep()
-	include(webOS/LegacyDefine)

-	if(${WEBOS_TARGET_MACHINE} STREQUAL "topaz")
-	#    add some source files for the touchpad
-	endif()

-Would add the following flags to the compiler command line

-	-DWEBOS_TARGET_MACHINE_TOPAZ
-	-DMACHINE_TOPAZ

-###webos_machine_impl_dep
-Adds a compiler flag and CMake symbol to indicate the target machine implementation, allowing conditionalizing of code and build scripts.

-	webos_machine_impl_dep()

-This function is takes the definition of `WEBOS_TARGET_MACHINE_IMPL` from the CMake command line (supplied via `-DWEBOS_TARGET_MACHINE_IMPL=<value>`) and passes it through to the compiler in a form suitable for conditional compilation.

-The difference between the target MACHINE and the MACHINE_IMPL refers to the logical target vs the actual implementation.
-The difference between a "machine implementation" dependency on `guest` and a core operating system dependency is subtle: if there must be alternative behavior when when running on a host OS, e.g. simulating booting, then it's the former; if the dependency is on the presence of some project, e.g. X11, then it's the latter.

-After being invoked, `WEBOS_TARGET_MACHINE_IMPL` is guaranteed to be defined.
-It will either have the value supplied from the command line, or be set to `guest`.
-In addition, a compiler flag will have been added of the form

-	-DWEBOS_TARGET_MACHINE_IMPL_<uppercased-value>

-with any characters from the value of `WEBOS_TARGET_MACHINE_IMPL` that can not appear in a preprocessor identifier converted to underscores.
-For example, with a command line of

-	cmake -DWEBOS_TARGET_MACHINE_IMPL=emulator

-invoking _webos_machine_impl_dep_ will add the compiler flag

-	-DWEBOS_TARGET_MACHINE_IMPL_EMULATOR

-`WEBOS_TARGET_MACHINE_IMPL` can also be used to conditionalize actions within the CMake script itself, by testing it with `STREQUAL`.

-For older projects, the following CMake commands will define the older `TARGET_<name>` symbols () for the compiler.

-	webos_machine_impl_dep()
-	include(webOS/LegacyDefine)
-	...
-	# test WEBOS_TARGET_MACHINE_IMPL to include or exclude specific files.
-	...

-Thus, consider the following combination of CMake command-line (preceded by a "$" sign) and CMake **commands** (the rest of it):

-	$ cmake -DWEBOS_TARGET_MACHINE_IMPL=hardware

-	webos_machine_impl_dep()
-	include(webOS/LegacyDefine)

-would add the following flags to the compiler command line

-	-DWEBOS_TARGET_MACHINE_IMPL_HARDWARE
-	-DTARGET_DEVICE

-The following shows the mapping between machine implementation values and legacy symbol names:

-	Value       New Symbol                           Legacy Symbol
-	hardware    WEBOS_TARGET_MACHINE_IMPL_HARDWARE   TARGET_DEVICE
-	emulator    WEBOS_TARGET_MACHINE_IMPL_EMULATOR   TARGET_EMULATOR
-	guest       WEBOS_TARGET_MACHINE_IMPL_GUEST      TARGET_DESKTOP

-###webos_machine_variant_dep
-Adds a compiler flag and CMake symbol to indicate the variant of machine being targeted.

-	webos_machine_variant_dep()

-This function takes the definition of `WEBOS_TARGET_MACHINE_VARIANT` from the CMake command line (supplied via `-DWEBOS_TARGET_MACHINE_VARIANT=<value>`) and passes it through to the compiler in a form suitable for conditional compilation.

-After being invoked, `WEBOS_TARGET_MACHINE_VARIANT` is guaranteed to be defined.
-It will either have the value supplied from the command line, or be set to `normal`.
-In addition, a compiler flag will have been added of the form

-	-DWEBOS_TARGET_MACHINE_VARIANT_<uppercased-value>

-with any characters from the value of `WEBOS_TARGET_MACHINE_VARIANT` that can not appear in a preprocessor identifier converted to underscores.
-For example, with a command line of

-	cmake -DWEBOS_TARGET_MACHINE_VARIANT=eztv

-invoking `webos_machine_variant_dep()` will add the compiler flag

-	-DWEBOS_TARGET_MACHINE_VARIANT_EZTV

-allowing conditional code such as

-	#ifdef WEBOS_TARGET_MACHINE_VARIANT_EZTV
-		// building for "eztv" machine variant
-	#endif

-`WEBOS_TARGET_MACHINE_VARIANT` can also be used to conditionalize actions within the CMake script itself, by testing it with `STREQUAL`.

 ###webos_make_binary_path_absolute and webos_make_source_path_absolute
 Convert a relative path to an absolute path with respect to the root directory